Floor Covering News and Information on all types of flooring

 Step 7: File Insurance Claims

 Contact your insurance provider and submit your documentation.
-Flood damage may not be covered under standard homeowners insurance, so review your policy and consider flood insurance for future protection.
+Flood damage may not be covered under standard homeowners insurance, so review your policy carefully.
+Consider purchasing flood insurance for future protection if you live in a high-risk area.

 Step 8: Prevent Future Flooding